(Updated after CARB news on June 24, 2026)

 The latest FAQ provides a clear framework for how to prepare.
 Companies should:

-Confirm eligibility under SB 253 (over $1 billion in annual revenue) and SB 261 (over $500 million in annual revenue) – the lesser amount over the last two years.
+- Confirm eligibility under SB 253 (over $1 billion in annual revenue) and SB 261 (over $500 million in annual revenue) – the lesser amount over the last two years.

-Compile most recently available data (FY 2024 or 2023) for climate-risk reporting for SB 261.
+- Compile most recently available data (FY 2024 or 2023) for climate-risk reporting for SB 261.

-Conduct a qualitative climate-risk assessment following TCFD or ISSB.
+- Conduct a qualitative climate-risk assessment following TCFD or ISSB.

-Plan for disclosure governance, including internal review and executive oversight.
+- Plan for disclosure governance, including internal review and executive oversight.

-Prepare to submitreports via the CARB public docket starting December 1, 2025.
+- Prepare to submit reports via the CARB public docket starting December 1, 2025.

-Complete a GHG inventory using GHG Protocol on Scope 1 and 2 emissions (due August 10, 2025).
+- Complete a GHG inventory using GHG Protocol on Scope 1 and 2 emissions (due November 10, 2026).

-Engage a verifier for limited assurance on Scope 1 and 2 emissions (recommended but not required).
+- Engage a verifier for limited assurance on Scope 1 and 2 emissions (recommended but not required).

 Final Thoughts on Meeting California Climate Disclosure Requirements in 2026

-CARB’s latest releases, including the Climate-Related Financial Risk Report Checklist for SB 261and the Draft Scope 1 and Scope 2 GHG Reporting Template for SB 253, provide important clarity on what companies need to disclose and how to prepare for year one reporting.
+CARB’s latest releases, including the Climate-Related Financial Risk Report Checklist for SB 261 the Draft Scope 1 and Scope 2 GHG Reporting Template for SB 253, provide important clarity on what companies need to disclose and how to prepare for year one reporting.

 Although the Ninth Circuit has temporarily paused SB 261, the appeal is on an expedited timeline with a decision expected mid-2026.
 We advise companies to continue preparing since the obligation is likely to resume.